 ” ‘I never realised how much mess is involved in just living,’ I say, with a little laugh, giving Christopher a matchbox of raisins and lifting him out of the chair.
 ‘You know: just making him a meal is the act with a thousand circumstances: all the peeling and cooking and cooling down and cutting, and then afterwards all the scraping and rinsing and wiping and sweeping.
 One stone, all these bloody ripples.
 Just the act of tidying up the chaos seems to generate more chaos.
 I open the cupboard to get out the mop, and when my back is turned he scatters clothes pegs all over the house, or hides the Hoover attachments in the recycling box.
 Or I find him wandering around clutching the bottle of bleach…’ “

-This story is indulgent in adjectives and is beautifully-written in response, but lacks an ebb and flow in pace that makes it incredibly slow, plodding and difficult to concentrate at times.
-My initial feeling was a friendship-driven “Hand That Rocks The Cradle” with orchestrated efforts to insert yourself into the lives of others with periodic manipulations along the way.
+This story is indulgent in adjectives and is written with a purpose, but lacks an ebb and flow in pace that makes it incredibly slow, plodding and difficult to concentrate at times.
+My initial feeling was a friendship-driven “Hand That Rocks The Cradle” with orchestrated efforts to insert yourself into the lives of others with manipulations along the way.
 What you get is a prolonged relationship where nothing seems obvious until it seems to be too late.
 With the author’s continued pace meandering between the lives of two characters, it is hard to have expectations for the conclusion, and although I can appreciate the ending, I still remain dissatisfied with the execution.
-I had high hopes after reading the first few sections and the grip it held on me, however; the remainder with all of the repetition and little differentiation left plenty to be desired.
+I had high hopes after reading the first few sections and the grip it had on me, however; the remainder with all of the repetition and little differentiation left plenty to be desired.
 Which you see with these characters is how envy at one point in life can become a sympathy when you see the “regression” of what once was an engaging personality.
 The loss of ownership of one’s own life can lead you to living vicariously through that of another.
 This book will leave many people wanting more but there is definitely an audience for people who enjoy the psychologically-complex books that puts you inside the mind of what makes some people tick.

 “Over time, I’ve come to see that so much of a personality boils down to confidence: whether you have it, or not.
 In many cases, it’s really all that counts.
 All there is.
 I started with very little, but found it as an adult, and through Arnold, through motherhood and all those years when Sophie needed me so passionately.
 I’d guess Emma, having started with plenty of confidence, has gradually lost it.
 You couldn’t say we complement each other, exactly; but perhaps in some strange way she complements me.”